ionworks/how-to-debug-your-battery/README.md

 ![](figures/plot.gif)

 Here we can clearly see the big difference in voltage when we stop discharging the battery and start resting.
 But what exactly is going on here?
-A useful feature of PyBaMM is to split the voltage into it's constituent components.
-These are known as overpotentials.
+A useful feature of PyBaMM is to split the voltage into its constituent components, known as overpotentials.
 You have the ideal potential of the battery for a certain state of charge when everything is in equilibrium: the open-circuit potential (OCP) and then you have all the voltage losses associated with things not being at equilibrium.

 ```
 pybamm.plot_voltage_components(solution)